District: Municipalities

-Municipal utility district
+Municipal utility districts

-A municipal utility district is a special-purpose district or other jurisdiction that provides services (such as electricity, natural gas, sewage treatment, waste collection/management, wholesale telecommunications, water) to district residents.
+A municipal utility district is a special-purpose district or other jurisdiction that provides services (such as electricity, natural gas, sewage treatment, waste collection/management, wholesale telecommunications, and water) to district residents.
 Local residents may vote to establish a municipal utility district, which is represented by a board of directors elected by constituents.
-As governmental bodies, they are usually nonprofit.
+Municipal utilities are nonprofit government entities that serve at either the local or state level.

-In the US, public utility districts (PUD) have similar functions to municipal utility districts, but are created by a local government body such as a city or county, and have no authority to levy taxes.
+In the United States, public utility districts (PUD) have similar functions to municipal utility districts, but are created by a local government body such as a city or county, and have no authority to levy taxes.
 They provide public utilities to the residents of that district.

-PUDs are created by a local government body, such as a city, county, or metropolitan service area (two or more communities joining together for public utility purposes).
+PUDs are created by a local government body, such as a city, county, or metropolitan service area (two or more communities joining for public utility purposes).
 Normally the districts are non-profit.
 PUDs are often governed by a commission, which may be appointed or elected.